MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Remarks

 `rend` is used with a reversed string_view just as [end](#end) is used with a string_view. `rend` can be used to test whether a reverse iterator has reached the end of its string_view.
-The value returned by `rend` should not be dereferenced.
+The value returned by `rend` shouldn't be dereferenced.

 ## <a name="rfind"></a> basic_string_view::rfind